gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

     // from static data that you can run queries against.
     //
     // Post is a data node type derived from data/posts.json
-    // which is created when scrapping Instagram. “allPosts”
+    // which is created when scrapping Instagram. “allPostsJson”
     // is a "connection" (a GraphQL convention for accessing
     // a list of nodes) gives us an easy way to query all
     // Post nodes.
+    resolve(
       graphql(
         `
       {
-        allPosts(limit: 1000) {
+        allPostsJson(limit: 1000) {
           edges {
             node {
               id